Yellow Curry Bowl in association with Bluehouse Salmon. I was sent over the salmon to try but the recipe, images and opinions are my own.

 I only have good things to say about this salmon.
 Being a seafood lover to the core, I have tasted numerous kinds of salmon and trust me I can differentiate.
 The taste of this fish is clean and rich.
 You really feel like eating something that is good for your body and mind (cue all the omega acids).After cooking, the salmon turned out to be firm yet buttery.
 It was nicely moist and flaky and not dry at all.
 With different kinds of colorful vegetables and steamed jasmine rice, this soupy bowl of superfood salmon goodness is satiating, wholesome and delicious all at the same time.

 Making Thai curry bases from scratch can be time consuming especially on weeknights.
 So I use store bought yellow curry paste when I am in a hurry but I pep it up using shallots, a fresh pounded paste of ginger, garlic and fresh turmeric.
-While the curry base simmers, I prep the vegetables.
+While the curry base simmers, I prepare the vegetables.
 The rice can also cook in the same time if you start them at the beginning of cooking.
-If you plan a bit and with little help from the store, this amazing meal can be prepared in 30-40 minutes.
+If you are able to plan your workflow a bit, and with little help from the store, this amazing meal can be prepared in 30 to 40 minutes.

 Salmon Yellow Curry Bowl